 String Trimmer Maintenance

 String trimmers, also known as weed trimmers, are extremely useful when caring for your outdoor space.
 A well-maintained trimmer can easily cut weeds and grass wherever necessary, as well as edge walks for a nice, neat appearance.
-This guide explains the best steps to take for proper string trimmer maintenance, including tips on how to replace a trimmer line and how to store a string trimmer.
+This guide explains the best steps to take for proper string trimmer maintenance.
+Plus, get tips on gas trimmer head replacement, how to replace a trimmer line and how to store a string trimmer.

 Difficulty: